Updated January 2023

 But it's not just young people who are impacted.

-The Canadian Institute for Health Information estimates at least half of all seniors in long-term care suffer from depression (18% of whom have no documented diagnosis or treatment plan).
+The Canadian Institute for Health Information estimates that close to half of all seniors in long-term care suffer from depression (18 per cent of whom have no documented diagnosis or treatment plan).

 Depression is a global problem, made worse by stigma, lack of awareness, and limited access to health care services.

 - Impaired functioning at work or school

 - Inability to cope with routine tasks

 - Major changes in eating and sleeping habits

 - Sadness, hopelessness